Chippewa Valley is taking strides to improve veteran-specific addiction and mental health services

-It was May 2005 and David Carlson, who was about 21 years old at the time, had been in the U.S. Army National Guard for a little under a year.
+It was May 2005 and David Carlson, who was about 21 at the time, had been in the U.S. Army National Guard for a little under a year.

-After searching for HVTs for hours in 100 degree weather on foreign ground and finding nothing of interest, Carlson and his dismounted operation unit began marching back to their Bradley fighting vehicle.
+After searching for high value targets (HVTs) for hours in 100-degree weather on foreign ground and finding nothing of interest, Carlson and his dismounted operation unit began marching back to their Bradley fighting vehicle.

 Out of the silence, Carlson heard a three-round burst of automatic gun fire.
 He assumed it was negligent discharge, accidental firing by one of his “battle buddies,” and turned around to see who it was.
 It wasn’t one of his battle buddies.